anton-ecom/pigu/data/system/emails/contact-confirm.email.md

 Hello **{{name}}**,

 Your message has been received.
 We appreciate you reaching out.
-We will follow up if your signal requires a response.
+We will contact you shortly.

 Yours,
-zAItgeist
+Pigu.shop
+Ecom Europe Limited